 Finding the delicate balance between increasing activity levels and managing discomfort can be tricky.
 In some situations, non-weight bearing activities such as swimming and riding a stationary bicycle may be better than walking.

 If you’ve been sedentary for a while, take it slowly as you resume activity.
-The first time I returned to swimming, I spent most of my time walking in the water and only five minutes swimming.
-After several weeks, I was back to swimming more than 30 minutes without stopping and doing another 30 minutes of combined aerobic activity and walking in the pool.
+The first time I returned to swimming, I spent most of my time walking in the water and only five minutes of swimming.
+After several weeks, I was back to swimming for more than 30 minutes without stopping and doing another 30 minutes of combined aerobic activity and walking in the pool.
 I’ve always tried to incorporate water aerobics using Hydro Fit products, walking in the pool, and swimming with Aqua Sphere training flippers as part of my rehab process.

 Due to the time needed to heal my bone graft, I was advised to avoid high impact activities for at least six months.